vaarvik/project-template/README.md

 ### JavaScript
 The different scripts is concatenated into two minimized files by default: vendors.min.js and customs.min.js.
 This happens because Gulp goes throught the folders named "customs" and "vendors" and merge the underlying files into one single file.

-In addition we have the specifics where each file gets minified and not merged.
+In addition we have the specifics where each file gets minified, but not merged.
 The reason for this is that specifics are specific scripts for specific pages.
 Therefore there would not make any sense to merge the specifics and make longer files than needed for the particular page.

 Vendors are files that other JavaScript files likely depent on since these are a collection of the JavaScript libraries that are used.
 Customs are the regular JavaScripts that count for the entire site as for example scripts for menu change etc.